-An analysis of over 358,000km of star rating and investment plans undertaken by iRAP government, development bank and mobility club partners worldwide over the last 5 years has informed the existing star rating performance levels for each World Bank income category.
+An analysis of over 358,000km of recent star rating and investment plans undertaken by government, development bank and mobility club partners worldwide has informed the existing star rating performance levels for each World Bank income category.
 The star rating policy and target setting work by WHO, OECD, iRAP and leading countries has been used to inform the 2030 targets by income category.

 |Existing Roads||% of travel|